eszymi/Ethernaut/README.md

 This repo contains solutions of ethernaut's challenge made in hardhat.
 I added many helpful comments inside my code to help everyone who, similar to me, is on the very beginig of the journey with blockchain.
 When I have been creating this repo I wondered where I had problems and what kind of help I needed.
 I will be very grateful if this repo could help you, even a bit.

-Addidionaly I decided make a blog where I want to describe aspect of theory which is neccesery in every challange.
+Addidionaly I decided make a [blog](https://medium.com/@eszymi) where I want to describe aspect of theory which is neccesery in every challange.
 But using of this opportunity I want to write there significantly more theory than is needed to solve ethernaut's problems, because I think this is a great place to it.
-The link to this blog is here:

 <!-- GETTING STARTED -->